 Improving the salability of your business is all about making it look appealing to buyers from the outside and the inside.
 There are a few tips you can roll out quite quickly that will dramatically improve this.

-Serious buyers don’t want have to go through months and months of financial records and tax returns trying to piece together the financial picture.
+Serious buyers don’t want to have to go through months and months of financial records and tax returns trying to piece together the financial picture.
 If you decide to work with a broker they will help with this (more on that below).

 2) Operating Procedures